Menu

 Remove Capabilities

-Delete capabilities you don’t want to expose:
+Delete capabilities you don’t want agents to use.

 Adjust Permissions